SvenGroot/Ookii.CommandLine/README.md

 Ookii.CommandLine has a very different design.
 It uses a declarative approach to defining command line arguments, using properties and attributes, which I personally prefer to the fluent API used by System.CommandLine, as it reduces the amount of code you typically need to write.

-Additionally, Ookii.CommandLine is highly configurable, and supports a more PowerShell-like syntax, as well as the POSIX-like syntax that System.CommandLine uses.

 In the end, it comes down to personal preference.
 You should use whichever one suits your needs and coding style best.